canonical/etcd-snaps/README.md

 Note that the 3.0 release of etcd changed the format of configuration to YAML, and the launch wrapper in the etcd 3.0 snap will determine if this migration needs to be done.
-If so you should havev a backup of the old 2.x config in /var/snap/etcd/common and the new yaml config in that directory as well.
+If so you should have a backup of the old 2.x config in /var/snap/etcd/common and the new yaml config in that directory as well.
 Logs should indicate the member joining the cluster.